DrakonZZZ/Brave-rpc/README.md

 - [brave](https://brave.com) or [Chromium](https://www.chromium.org/getting-involved/download-chromium)
 - [7zip](https://www.7-zip.org)

 ## Installation
 Install the brave extension, included in the extension directory.
-Then, start the server by executing shell script
+Then, start the server by executing shell script or using following commands

 ## Usage
 ```javascript